adamrdrew/fenestron-ui/README.md

 That said, for some smaller apps that may be overkill and you may want to use your item source array as your entire data model.
 For example, maybe in a todo or sticky note app.
 In such a case you can either implement custom events in your child components and have your parent listen for them, or similarly implement v-model in your child components and then `v-model="slotProps.item"` instead of `:item="slotProps.item"`.

 ####  4.12.6. <a name='DragandDropReordering'></a>Drag and Drop Reordering
 TabView provides drag and drop functionality for reordering tabs.
 Enabling drag and drop requires a combination of events and a mixin.
+Tab reordering updates your data model, so moving tabs around also moves aorund the order of entries in your array.

 Fenestron includes the `TabController` mixin.
-You'll need to include this mixin in the component that houses your TabView.
+You'll need to include this mixin in the component that houses your TabView. `TabController` saves you the hassle of implementing the required reodering code for the drag event handler; it doesn't do anything special, just a splice with the correct indexes based on the data transfer from the drag event.

-Next, you'll need to make you TabView handle the `drag-and-drop` event and enable `can-drag`.
+Next, you'll need to make your TabView handle the `drag-and-drop` event and enable `can-drag`.
 The `drag-and-drop` event handler will call the `dragAndDrop` method provided by `TabController` and take two arguments, the event and your item colleciton.
 Along with that you need to enable drag and drop by setting `can-drag` to `true`.
 Example:

 ```vue
 <template>